aerospike-examples/cluster-comparator/README.md

                                  RECORD_DIFFERENCES -- Similar to RECORDS_DIFFERENT but will
                                  comprehensively inspect record pairs to determine the differences and show them.
+                                 FIND_OVERLAP -- The exact opposite of MISSING_RECORDS, this mode
+                                 will find all records which are common between the clusters.
+This mode is useful for example if you want ensure you have non-overlapping mathematical sets of records which you want to merge together

 -c,--console                     Output differences to the console. 'quiet' flag does not affect
                                  what is output.
 Can be used in conjunction with 'file' flag for dual output